BrightspaceUI/core/components/filter/README.md

 ## Dimension Set Value [d2l-filter-dimension-set-value]

-This component is built to be used alongside the [d2l-filter-dimension-set](#d2l-filter-dimension-set) component, this will give you a selectable list of filter values.
+This component is built to be used alongside the [d2l-filter-dimension-set](#d2l-filter-dimension-set) component.
+It will give you a selectable list of filter values.

 <!-- docs: demo code properties name:d2l-filter-dimension-set-value align:start autoOpen:true autoSize:false size:large -->
 ```html